HOME

 7 things everyone should know before purchasing

-a waste / used oil burning heater!
+a waste / used oil burning heater or boiler!

-4.Burning vegetable oil - some manufacturers claim their waste oil burners will do it.
-Read the fine print!
-Most units will not burn vegetable oil unless the oil has been processed.
+4. Burning Waste Vegetable Oil (WVO).
+Some manufacturers claim their waste oil burners can do it.
+Please, read the fine print!
+Most units will not burn vegetable oil unless the oil has been processed somehow besides filtering it and naturally removing excessive moisture.
 The oil must be purified before it can be used as fuel.
-There is only one manufacturer that builds a product that will burn unprocessed vegetable oil.
+Only our product will burn unprocessed vegetable oil.
 Don’t be fooled.
 We have been dealing with these issues for a very long time.
-Ampro waste oil burners will burn vegetable oil, animal fat, renderings, bio diesel resin and high moisture content fuels.
-This is accomplished through the down stream Venturi effect of atomization distributed through the 2 burner nozzles.
-This makes our waste oil burners the most efficient possible.
+Our waste oil burners will burn vegetable oil, animal fat, renderings, tallow, bio diesel resin as well as mineral oils and locomotive oil.

-5.Compressed air - all waste oil burners require it to atomize the fuel.
+5. Compressed air.
+All waste oil burners require it to atomize the fuel.
 Most of the burners on the market require an air source to be piped into the waste oil burner.
 On the other hand, there are also waste oil burners with built in air compressors.
 The cost involved to pipe air into your oil burner is a big consideration when making your purchase.
-The other consideration is the cost to replace a built in air compressor for a waste oil burner.
+The other consideration is the cost of replacing a built in air compressor for a waste oil burner.
 Some manufacturers charge as much as five hundred dollars for a compressor replacement because they are the only ones you can get it from.
-With an Ampro waste oil burning equipment you can use a compressor almost as small as you want and we all know how inexpensive they are.
+With our waste oil burning equipment you can use a compressor almost as small as you want and we all know how inexpensive they are.

 The last and most important piece of information you should know is that at Burns All we have dealt with all of these issues and we want nothing more than to give you good, sound, solid advice about what waste oil burner, waste oil boiler or waste oil heater unit would be best for you.
 It is never just about price.
 It is much more than that and money poorly spent is money wasted.
 You might have waste oil to burn but not money and time to waste.